 thus, the human ability to express facts (explicit knowledge) represents only the tip of the iceberg.

 He referred to tacit knowledge by stating, “We know more than we can tell” (Polanyi, 1966, p.
 4) and argued that all knowledge exists on a continuum of which explicit knowledge is on one of the extreme and tacit knowledge on the other.
-Yet, most knowledge would exist between the two.
+Nevertheless, most knowledge would exist between the two.
 To Polanyi, tacit knowledge is personal, context-specific, and therefore hard to formalize and communicate, while explicit knowledge or codified knowledge can be transmitted in a formal and systematic language.

-Nonaka (1991) and Nonaka and Takeuchi (1995) brought the concept of tacit knowledge into the realm of organizations in association with their research on corporate innovation of Japanese companies.
+Nonaka (1991) and Nonaka and Takeuchi (1995) brought the concept of tacit knowledge into organizations' realm in association with their research on corporate innovation of Japanese companies.
 Their motivation for these studies was to fill the gaps in Western management, organizational and economic theories of knowledge, which have emphasized knowledge processes of acquisition, accumulation, and utilization of existing knowledge and neglected the perspective of knowledge creation in the development of new products, new methods, and new organizational forms.

 They argued that Japanese companies had been talented at turning inarticulable individual tacit knowledge into a collective asset, which is embedded in a common set of beliefs and assumptions of employees and subsequently are drivers for successful business performance.